 The results of your registration will be shown on the screen once you enter.
 At this point you can view your account, add or drop classes, or log off.
 Please pay strict attention to the bill due dates listed on the introductory page of the registration module, as you will be cancelled for non-payment if this bill is not paid by that date.

 Fall 2021Students will register for classes in Workday.
 From the Workday Home Page, select the Academics worklet.
 This will open the Academic Dashboard.
 Course Sections, from the Find Course Sections report, can be saved into Saved Schedules to aid in upcoming registration.
 Students can register for the course sections right from their Saved Schedule as well as from their Academic Plan and by Find Course Section.

 Note: If you have a hold on your account you will not be allowed to register until the hold is cleared.
 If you do not meet a specific requirement for a course, you will not be allowed to register for that course.

 The "Make a Payment" toggle allows you to make a full or partial payment on-line.
 Please note that you will not receive a Schedule/Bill through the mail as a result of your Web registration.
 You are responsible for downloading a copy of your schedule and for making payment by the due date.
 See the introductory page for payment deadlines.

 Payment through Workday will be available the week of July 5th, 2021.

 Officially known as Schedule Adjustment, the Drop/Add period allows the student to change his or her semester class schedule.
 The period begins on the first day of classes and runs through the fifth day.

 - Students should consult their academic adviser to determine which classes to change.

-- Visit your department or the respective department of the course and have them process
+Visit your department or the respective department of the course and have them process a change.

 - All course availability will show based on class capacity.
 Classes that are at capacity